Stadium Australia: Post-reconfiguration

-The Sydney Swans v Collingwood Australian Football League (AFL) match at the Stadium on Saturday, 23 August 2003 set an attendance record for the largest crowd to watch an Australian rules football match outside Victoria with 72,393 spectators (87.7% capacity) attending and was the largest home-and-away AFL crowd at any Australian stadium for 2003.
+On Saturday night of 23 August 2003, The AFL match Sydney Swans v Collingwood at the stadium set an attendance record for the largest crowd to watch an Australian rules football match outside Victoria with 72,393 spectators (87.7% capacity) attending and was the largest home-and-away AFL crowd at any Australian stadium for 2003.
 The attendance broke the record of 66,897 set at Football Park in Adelaide, South Australia on 28 September 1976 for the South Australian National Football League (SANFL) grand final between the Sturt and Port Adelaide Football Clubs.

 2 October 2005 saw 82,453 attend the NRL grand final in which the Wests Tigers defeated the North Queensland Cowboys 30–16.

-A play-off against Uruguay held at Stadium Australia concluded with a penalty shootout that saw John Aloisi kick the goal (pictured) that sent Australia to the 2006 FIFA World Cup.
+An intercontinental play-off against Uruguay held at Stadium Australia concluded with a penalty shootout that saw John Aloisi kick the decisive goal (pictured) which sent Australia to the 2006 FIFA World Cup in Germany.

 16 November 2005 saw 82,698 attend the second leg of the Oceania-South America Qualification Playoff game for qualification to the 2006 FIFA World Cup.
 Australia defeated Uruguay 1–0, which led to a penalty shootout as Uruguay had won the first leg of the playoff 1–0.
 Australia won the shootout 4–2 and secured a spot in the World Cup for the first time since 1974.
 The penalty spot where John Aloisi's spot kick secured victory has been permanently preserved and is on public display at the stadium.

 On 1 October 2006, the stadium hosted the 2006 NRL Grand Final between the Brisbane Broncos and Melbourne Storm.
 It was the first time since the competition began in 1908 that two teams from outside of Sydney had contested the grand final.
 79,609 fans saw the Broncos defeat the Storm 15–8.
 As of the 2018 NRL Grand Final, this is one of three times that no Sydney based team has contested the premiership decider and also the only time an NRL grand final at the Olympic Stadium has failed to attract at least 80,000 fans.

 On 5 October 2008, the Manly-Warringah Sea Eagles defeated the Melbourne Storm 40–0 in the 2008 NRL Grand Final in front of 80,388 fans.
 This is the record winning margin for a grand final, breaking the previous record of 38–0 when Eastern Suburbs defeated St George in the 1975 Grand Final played at the Sydney Cricket Ground.
 2008 was the centenary year of the competition.
 It was also the first time a team had been held scoreless in a grand final since Manly had defeated Cronulla-Sutherland 16–0 in the 1978 Grand Final Replay at the SCG (the original Grand Final that year had been drawn 11–11).